Description | The article describes the case when Syslog Server is connected to FortiGate via IPSec VPN Tunnel and stops sending logs periodically. |

 To fix this effectively, do the following:

-Note: The same behavior is observed even when multiple syslog servers are configured on the FortiGate if the route to all the syslog servers uses the same IPsec tunnel.
+Note: The same behavior is observed even when multiple syslog servers are configured on the FortiGate if the route to all of the syslog servers uses the same IPsec tunnel.

 Related articles: Technical Tip: Prevent RFC 1918 (LAN subnets) network traffic from exiting the WAN interface Technical Tip: Syslog server over IPSEC VPN and sending VPN logs |